PokemonGO-REMOTE-RAIDERS/moderator-documentation/docs/technical.md

 1. Before you set your raid restriction(s), you need to set up the channel as a remote raid lobby.
 To do this, go to the #pokenav channel and toggle it as a *remote raid lobby*.

-**NOTE: Make sure PokeNav can read the type in the channel**
+**NOTE: Make sure PokeNav can read and type in the channel**

 ![Limit Boss](assets/img/technical/limit-1.PNG ':size=250')

 To break this down, the code is **.toggle remote-raid-lobby #channel**

-2. Now you create your raid boss restriction.
+2. Now, you create your raid boss restriction.
 You can also further limit it according to tier:

 ![Limit Boss](assets/img/technical/limit-2.PNG ':size=250')